gtg092x/redux-pipeline/README.md

 // State is: {paramOne<Number>, paramTwo<Number>, foo: 'bar'}
 ```

 Of course, if you decide to have a reducer with default values that include a string named `select` and a function named `reducer`, this obviously won't work.
 But let's be honest, that sounds like a silly thing to do.

-However, if you find yourself in that situation, just use a root reducer that sets those defaults instead - more boilerplate for you.
+If you find yourself in that situation, just use a root reducer that sets those defaults instead - more boilerplate for you.

 ## Native